Fjean0522/node_chatbot/README.md

 # nodewise
 Nodewise is a terminal-based chatbot, Built using Node.js and utilizes the OpenAI API to enable human-like conversational interactions.
-The bot can respond to questions and compose various written content, including articles, social media posts, essays, code and emails.
+The bot can respond to questions and compose various written content, including articles, social media posts, essays, code, and emails.

 ## Features
 Nodewise offers a range of features to enhance your conversational experience: